cnbbooks/lfe-tutorial/sequential/modfunc.md

 ### Creating a Simple Module

 A programming language isn't much use if you can only run code from a REPL.
 So next we will write a small LFE program in a file on the file system.
-In the same directory that you started the LFE REPL, reate a new file called ``tut.lfe`` (the filename is **important**: be sure you type it just as we have) using your favorite text editor.
+In the same directory that you started the LFE REPL, create a new file called ``tut.lfe`` (the filename is **important**: be sure you type it just as we have) using your favorite text editor.

 Here's the code to enter: